Vuyyuru

 Vuyyuru is a town in Krishna district of the Indian state of Andhra Pradesh.
 It is a Nagar panchayat and the headquarters of Vuyyuru Mandal.
-It is emerging as neighbourhood of Vijayawada, India situated 30 km away.
+It is emerging as a neighbourhood of Vijayawada, India situated 30 km away.

 History

 It was part of Satavahana dynasty during the 1st century CE.
 In 1000 A.D. the Cholas spread their power to Kolleru area and during that period some of them settled at this place.
 After that it eventually became part of Kakatiya dynasty.
 By the 14th Century the village grew in size and population, came under the rule of the Zamindaars of Nuzivid.

 Demographics

 As of 2011 Census of India, the town had a population of 46,490.
-The total population constitutes 23,312 males and 23,178 females —a sex ratio of 994 females per 1000 males, higher than the national average of 940 per 1000.
+The total population constitutes 23,312 males and 23,178 females —a sex ratio of 994 females per 1,000 males, higher than the national average of 940 per 1,000.
 4,332 children are in the age group of 0–6 years, of which 2,151 are boys and 2,181 are girls.
 The town's average literacy rate stands at 81.87% with 34,513 literates, significantly higher than the national average of 73.00%.
 It is 40 km away from state capital Amaravati.
 Vuyyuru town generally has a tropical climate; winters last from November to February, while summers last from March to June.
 The annual rainfall is 92.33 mm, most of it received during the months of August.